zoundibona/K8sWebhook/README.md

 Of course the content will not always be the same, meanwhile they are some importants fields here I will mention.

-Among the most importantw fields there is the request "UID"  available at json_data["request"]["uid"], the UID identifies the request and the response to the API server from the webhook server must also use the same UID.
+Among the most importants fields there is the request "UID"  available at json["request"]["uid"], the UID identifies the request sent from the API server, the response to the API server from the webhook server must also use the same UID.

 The second important field is "spec" , it is available at ["request"]["object"]["spec"], this is like spec under a POD yaml configuration.
 Here you can extract the data in spec section and allow or reject the request.